mdhasanuzzamanbp/commercial-retail-site-due-diligence-wake-county/README.md

 ### 1.4 Land-Use Screening
 The 41 parcels were subsequently screened according to their existing land-use classifications.
-Parcels were retained according whop meets the following classifications:
+Parcels were retained according to the following classifications:

 - Agriculture
 - Vacant